leclavierfrancais/rpg-companion-sillytavern/README.md

 ### Manual Update

-You can click the "Refresh RPG Info" button in the settings to refresh the RPG data at any time.
+You can click the "Refresh RPG Info" button in the settings to refresh the RPG data at any time in separate generation mode.

 ## 🎨 Themes